What are you looking for?

 • Be aware that outside of the main resorts, English is not widely spoken.
 A Portuguese phrase book or app on your phone will go a long way to easing communication.

 • Credit cards (preferably Visa) are accepted at most resorts and hotels, but you’ll almost certainly need cash for smaller enterprises and local transport.
 In Ponta do Ouro, South African Rands are readily accepted, but the best option is to draw local currency (Meticals) from an ATM when you arrive.
-ATMs are common in all the main centers (although Tofo is a notable exception – the nearest one is in Inhambane).
+ATMs are common in all the main centres (although Tofo is a notable exception – the nearest one is in Inhambane).

 What Our Guests Have to Say?